Pain Reprocessing Therapy

 a blank page in a journal to write down signs of neuroplastic pain

-• Pain originated during a time of stress
+• Pain or symptoms originated during a time of stress

-• Pain persists long after an injury has healed
+• Pain or symptoms persists long after an injury has healed

 • Symptoms are inconsistent